EasonLin536/ICDL_final_project/README.md

-# Edge Detection Chip
+# Canny Edge Detection

 2020_spring IC Design Lab final project, NTUEE

 ## Introduction
 We implemented the edge part of **Dade Toonify**<sup>[1](#Reference)</sup> in verilog.
+The color is quite simple, apply median filter and gaussian filter on the image pixels R, G, B. Quantize the colors to desired number.
+We decide to implement this part with python.
+Combine the abovw two, we can create cartoon effect on any image.

-CHIP/CHIP.v is the top module, and all sub-modules bave there own directories.
+CHIP/CHIP.v is the top module, and all sub-modules have their own directories.
 In Testbench/pattern, contains all test patterns for each step, which are generated with Testbench/bitwise_full.py.

 We load in 20*20 pixels of gray scale image per tile.
 The output is 1 or 0, indicating a edge or not.